MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1437-Noninsured-Crop-Disaster-Assistance-Program/subpart-A-General-Provisions/section-1437.4.md

 (4) Determined by FSA to be eligible crops for which:

-(i) Catastrophic risk protection under the Federal Crop Insurance Act (7 U.S.C.
-1508(b)) is not available;

-(ii) Additional coverage under the Federal Crop Insurance Act (7 U.S.C.
-1508(c) or (h)) is not available (excluding pilot policies or plans of insurance) and for which the Deputy Administrator determines are appropriate for NAP coverage; or
+(i) Catastrophic risk protection and additional coverage under the Federal Crop Insurance Act (7 U.S.C.
+1508(b), (c), and (h)) are not available or, if coverage is available, it is only available under a policy that provides coverage for specific intervals based on weather indexes or under a whole farm plan of insurance; or

-(iii) These specific practices for these crops are not included under the Federal Crop Insurance Act (7 U.S.C.
+(ii) These specific practices for these crops are not included under the Federal Crop Insurance Act (7 U.S.C.
 1508), but only when the Deputy Administrator determines in advance of a coverage period that the specific practice is appropriate for NAP coverage and is not available for coverage under Federal crop insurance.

-(iv) The producer applies good farming practices.
+(iii) The producer applies good farming practices.

 (b) When other conditions are met, NAP may be available for an eligible loss of: